bunnysayzz/autotype/README.md

 ## Troubleshooting

-If the application doesn't type text:
+If you encounter any issues with AutoType, please refer to the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for detailed solutions to common problems.

+Common issues include:
-- Make sure you've granted accessibility permissions
+- Missing accessibility permissions
-- Try increasing the delay between keystrokes
-- Ensure you've switched to the target application within the 5-second window
-- If using tabs, make sure the "Preserve Tab Characters" option is checked
+- Text not being typed correctly
+- Special characters not working
+- Application not launching

 ## Development